tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

 <figcaption>Figure 4: Adding steel surfaces using gradient fills</figcaption>
 </figure>

 You have drawn the steel elements of the espresso machine.
-Next, you'll add a circular red button at the top-left of the machine.
+Next, you'll add a circular red button at the top-left of the device.

 ### Drawing a Circle Using an Ellipse Tag ###